NLP in insurance medicine / Research into the support of insurance physicians in their work using Natural Language Processing (NLP)

 • Work more efficiently when assessing clients by saving time during staff shortages.

-• Reduce waiting times for the client.
+• Reduce waiting times for clients by enabling faster processing of assessments.

 Contactinformation